 Some of these can be:

-- Quality of electricity service – the higher the electricity service (and the more reliable it is), the higher the price for this service usually
+Quality of electricity service – the more secure and reliable the electricity service, the higher the price for this service usually is